MoniMurray/bookworms-et-al/README.md

 ## Business Model

-Bookworms is a Business to Consumer (B2C) direct seller of books.
+Bookworms is a Business to Consumer (B2C) direct seller of books which takes single payments - the transaction ends once the payment is made.